bluekitchen/btstack/port/stm32-f4discovery-cc256x/README.md

 ## Software

 To compile and flash the examples, Eclipse CDT with GNU ARM Eclipse is used.
 Please follow the installation instructions here: http://gnuarmeclipse.github.io
-You also need to install the GNU ARM Eclipse OpenOCD debugger plug-in.
+You also need to install the GNU ARM Eclipse [OpenOCD debugger](http://gnuarmeclipse.github.io/openocd/install/) plug-in.

 ## Create Example Projects

-Since Eclipse requires a separate project per example, the example projects are created based on a template together with one of the original BTstack examples.
+Eclipse requires a separate project per example.
 To create all example projects, navigate to this directory (btstack/port/stm32-f4discovery-cc256x) and run:

 	./create_examples.py

 This will create an example subfolder with one project per example.
 Note: it currently requires about 500 MB.

 ## Import Example Project
 In Eclipse CDT, select "File -> Import...", then choose General->Existing Project into Workspace and click Next>.
-In "Import Projects" dialog, select either the generated examples folder to import all projects or pick a single example.
+In the "Import Projects" dialog, select either the generated examples folder to import all projects or pick a single example.

 ## Run Example Project
-Build one the examples via the 'Hammer' tool then start it via the provided Debug configurations.
-It's not clear why there are two debug configurations for each example project.
+Build one of the examples by clicking on the 'Hammer' icon, then start it via the provided Debug Launch configuration "example-debug".
+Note: It's not clear why there are two debug configurations for an example project sometimes.

 ## Debug output
 printf is routed to USART2.
 To get the console output, connect PA2 (USART2 TX) of the Discovery board to an USB-2-UART adapter and open a terminal at 115200.

 In src/btstack_config.h resp. in example/btstack_config.h of the generated projects, additional debug information can be enabled by uncommenting ENABLE_LOG_INFO.

-Also, the full packet log can be enabled in src/port.c resp. btstack/port/stm32-f4discovery-cc256x/src/port.c by uncommentin the hci_dump_open(..) line.
+Also, the full packet log can be enabled in src/port.c resp. btstack/port/stm32-f4discovery-cc256x/src/port.c by uncommenting the hci_dump_open(..) line.
 The console output can then be converted into .pklg files for OS X PacketLogger or WireShark by running tool/create_packet_log.py

 ## GATT Database
 In BTstack, the GATT Database is defined via the .gatt file in the example folder.
-Before it can be used, it needs to be compiled with the script tool/compile_gatt.py by running the provided update_gatt_db.sh script in each project folder.
+Before it can be used, run the provided update_gatt_db.sh script in each project folder.

-In theory, this can be integrated into the Eclipse project, in fact, it's easy to configure it as an Eclipse Builder, but it got tricky to correctly add it to the create_examples.py tool.
+Note: In theory, this can be integrated into the Eclipse project, in fact, it's easy to configure it as an Eclipse Builder, but it got tricky to correctly add it to the create_examples.py tool.
 So, whenever you're updating the .gatt file, please run ./update_gatt_db.sh manually.

 ## TODOs
   - move unmodified STM32 Cube files provided by ST32CubeMx into 3rd-party/STM32